minetest/minetest/doc/Android.md

 While you're playing the game normally (that is, no menu or inventory is shown), the following controls are available:
 * Look around: touch screen and slide finger
-* double tap: place a node or use selected item
+* double tap: place a node
-* long tap: dig node
+* long tap: dig node or use the holding item
-* touch shown buttons: press button
+* touch buttons: press button
 * Buttons:

 1. left upper corner: chat